mikaelvesavuori/figmagic/readme/elements.md

 ## Flat or nested elements?

 You can generate simple **flat** elements or **nested** ones.
-Use flat elements for anything that is usually less complex (like `hr` and headings like `h1`), and go for nested elements when you want more advanced or “stateful” behavior like being invalid, disabled or if you need subclasses (maybe something like "Warning" and "Error" states).
-Open and inspect some of the elements in the [Figmagic template]() to see both patterns!
-You can make nested elements as deep as you want, but Figmagic will currently only generate code based on the two first nested layers—this is so Figmagic can support the common pattern of Component > Option/Style > State.
+Use flat elements for anything that is usually less complex (like `hr` and headings like `h1`), and go for nested elements when you want more advanced or “stateful” behavior like buttons being invalid, disabled or if you need subclasses (maybe something like "Warning" and "Error" states).

+It's highly recommended that you open and inspect some of the elements in the [Figmagic template](https://www.figma.com/community/file/821094451476848226/Figmagic-%E2%80%94-Design-System-for-Tokens) to see both patterns!

+You can technically make nested elements as deep as you want, but **Figmagic will currently only generate code based on the two first nested layers (depth-wise)**—this is so Figmagic can support the common pattern of `Component` > `Option/Style/Type` > `State`.
 Nesting can use either a "subclass" (by having a group or frame), or a pseudo-selector (by using a group or frame prefixed with colon, like ":disabled").
 Note that you may mix these as you wish, even something awful like Component > State > State if you need that! :)

 Figmagic lets you style elements through **typography** and/or **layout** layers.
-These are communicated through a text layer (Figma's TEXT layer for typography) and a non-text layer (such as Figma's RECT layer) for layout.
+These are communicated through a text layer (Figma's `TEXT` layer for typography) and a non-text layer (such as Figma's `RECTANGLE` layer) for layout.

 The name of the React component will be taken from the component name.
 Subclasses and pseudo-selectors will be named by their group/frame name.